stuart-williams/monzo-balance/README.md

 Love Monzo?
 Sometimes want to check your balance without out any other functionality whatsoever??
 Monzo Balance is for you...

-*If you want to log in to the hosted site https://monzobalance.co.uk, I'll need to add you to the collaborators whitelist.
-You can DM me on the [developer slack](https://devslack.monzo.com/)*

 ![Screenshot](https://raw.githubusercontent.com/stuart-williams/monzo-balance/master/assets/screenshot.png)

 ## Features